Abigail/Abigail.github.io/Src/Trapped/tadpole.md

 #### Folded

-On the Folded Wedge, it takes quite some time for the %%PIECE%% to get trapped, bu after 8,619,774 steps, it does get trapped.
+On the Folded Wedge, it takes quite some time for the %%PIECE%% to get trapped, but after 8,619,774 steps, it does get trapped.

 #### Flat